Chiefs of the 1920s and ’30s

 In 2005 the building’s first floor interior underwent another renovation.
 In the front half, the ceilings were opened to their original 18 feet.
 The Superior Street and the mezzanine floor levels completely gutted, and a conference room was created at the very front of the building.
 A new set of stairs now leads to the Michigan Street level, where two offices were added.
 The top floor is still used for storage and still looks very much like it did in 1889 (there are plans to create offices on this level).
 Architectural Resources CEO Doug Hildenbrand calls the renovation “a simple remodel that shows the old structure well.”

 It has been 75 years since the building at 126 East Superior Street last served the purpose for which it was built.
 The building was condemned, considered obsolete and useless.
 It then lingered as storage space under an unimaginative owner until it was purchased by a group with a vision for its use and an appreciation for the materials and craftsmanship that went into it.
-Today it stands as shining example of how a building’s exterior can still reflect the time it was built—and the aspirations of citizens—while its interior can be successfully adapted for reuse and still serve the community.
+Today it stands as a shining example of how a building’s exterior can still reflect the time it was built—and the aspirations of citizens—while its interior can be successfully adapted for reuse and still serve the community.